aloha666/Java2021/Antra Java.md

 ### steps for building JDBC -> database

-1. allocate a connection object
+1. allocate 分配a connection object
 2. allocate a statement
 3. write sql quey and execute the query
 4. process the query result
 5. close the statement, connection object